jareddonovan/creative-coding-showcase/DEV_NOTES.md

   URL for the list of imports.
 - [ ] Could the cabinets themselves host a little web server to allow the user to upload sketches directly to the cabinet over wifi?
+- [ ] `hideCursor` option should only show/hide cursor in main gallery.
+Should
+  not affect sketches.

 ## Older notes